OpenWebconcept/plugin-pdc-base/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* IF you have questions about or suggestions for this plugin, please contact Holger Peters from Gemeente Buren.